 Humane Education Teaching Compassion

-It is vital to spread important messages of spaying and neutering, long-term commitment to a pet, kind animal treatment, and The Link between domestic violence, child abuse, elder abuse and animal abuse.
+Teaching compassion is an important part of our mission.
+It is vital to spread important messages of spaying and neutering, long-term commitment to a pet, kind animal treatment, and proper pet care and animal handling.
+We take great pride in our humane education curriculums and programs.

 Furry Tales Story and Adventure Hour allows preschoolers to discover the exciting world of animals!